Click on the tabs for more information

 Day 6: Caesarea, Megiddo & Nazareth

 After breakfast, we travel by private motor coach along the coast of the Mediterranean Sea to Caesarea, where Gentiles first heard the Good News from Peter and were baptized.
-We’ll see a Roman Amphitheatre, hippodrome, and other remains of this famous port city, as well as a film on history and an aqueduct before we journey through the Mt.
+We’ll see the Roman Amphitheatre, hippodrome, a film on history and the remains of this famous port city, an aqueduct, and then journey through the Mt.
 Carmel range, where Elijah challenged King Ahab and the prophets of Baal.
-Next, we travel through the Jezreel Valley to Megiddo, the Armageddon Battlefield, where archaeologists have unearthed twenty levels of civilization.
+Next we travel through the Jezreel Valley to Megiddo, the Armageddon battlefield, where archaeologists have unearthed 20 levels of civilization.
 We drive through the area of Cana and Nazareth, the boyhood home of Jesus, where we visit the Nazareth Village, a wonderful recreation of Biblical times with costumed guides.
-We will have dinner and overnight lodging for the next two nights in the Tiberias area on the Sea of Galilee.
+We will have dinner and overnight lodging for the next three nights along the Sea of Galilee.

-Day 7: Dan, Caesarea Philippi, Capernaum, Magdala, Sea of Galilee Boat Ride
+Day 7: Dan, Caesarea Philippi, Jesus Boat, Sea of Galilee Boat Ride, Magdala

-Following breakfast, our morning travels take us to two valuable northern sites: Dan is where the children of Israel fell to the depths of alternative sacrifice, and Caesarea Philippi is the site of Peter’s Confession and pagan worship.
+Following breakfast, our morning travels take us to two valuable northern sites.
+Dan is where the children of Israel fell to the depths of alternative sacrifice and Caesarea Philippi, the site of Peter’s confession and pagan worship.
 We pass the possible site of the multiplication of loaves and fishes in Bethsaida and the Mount of the Beatitudes.
-Returning to Tiberias for a St. Peter’s Fish lunch (other selections available), we then visit the ancient Galilee Boat followed by a relaxing cruise on the Sea of Galilee.
-A brief Scripture reading and devotional on board brings to life the experiences of Jesus and the fishermen disciples.
-In Capernaum we view the excavations of the seaside village and Peter’s home, followed by a visit to Magdala, hometown of Mary Magdalene.
-The recent excavation of the First Century Synagogue and well-preserved village makes Magdala one of the most interesting Biblical sites in Israel.
+Returning to Galilee for a St. Peter’s fish lunch (other selections available), we then visit the ancient fisherman boat followed by a relaxing cruise on the Sea of Galilee.
+A brief scripture reading and devotional on board brings to life the experiences of Jesus and the fishermen disciples.
+We conclude our day with a visit to Magdala, hometown of Mary Magdalene.
+The recent excavation of the first century synagogue and well-preserved village makes Magdala one of the most interesting Biblical sites in Israel.

-Day 9: Masada, Dead Sea Scrolls, Abraham's Tent
+Day 10: Masada, Ein Gedi, Dead Sea Scrolls, Dead Sea Swim

-Day 11: Jesus' Steps, Last Days, Way of Suffering, Garden Tomb
+Day 11: Jesus’ Steps, Western Walls, Southern Steps, Way of Suffering, Garden Tomb

-Day 12: Israel Museum, Friends of Zion Museum, House of Caiaphas, Yad Vashem
+Day 12: Israel Museum, Friends of Zion Museum, Bethlehem

 Day 13: Home